 Tired of attending conferences and belonging to organizations where you are one of a cast of thousands or your name badge is more important than your contribution?
-We encourage newcomers and those with experience alike to participate in informative, lively and engaging sessions - both in sessions and during social activities.
-Mainstream or radical, traditional or innovative, you'll find topics, workshops, research papers sessions, panels, or symposia designed to engage you.
+We encourage newcomers and those with experience alike to participate in informative, lively and engaging sessions and social activities.
+Mainstream or radical, traditional or innovative, you'll find topics, workshops, research paper sessions, panels, and symposia designed to engage you.

 In a survey of IBAM members...

 Our culture of being friendly and collegial - ranked #1.

 Great atmosphere for presenting research and helpful feedback - ranked #2.

 Our members note 4 ways IBAM has helped their career: